 The Medical Billing and Coding program is designed to qualify its graduates to pursue a career in medical billing and is designed for students with little or no experience in the medical field.
 Individual didactic courses may be delivered via blended or full distance education.
-Instruction is provided with online lectures and hands-on experience conducted via web camera or in a classroom setting.
+Instruction is provided with online lectures and handson experience conducted via web camera or in a classroom setting.
 Externship is conducted in a residential manner at a medical practice or medical billing facility.
 Upon satisfactory completion of the program detailed below, students will be granted a diploma from NCC and will be qualified to become a certified billing and coding specialist and obtain an entry-level position as a medical biller in a medical practice or medical billing facility.
 A computer meeting the technical specifications listed under Computer System Requirements in the Academic Policies section of the catalog and internet access are required for completion of this program.

-Actual program length (in weeks) may vary due to holidays and scheduled administrative breaks.
+\Actual program length (in weeks) may vary due to holidays and scheduled administrative breaks.

-Monday - Thursday 6:00 p.m. - 10:00 p.m.
+Monday - Thursday 9:00 a.m. - 1:00 p.m.
+(Day Shift) 6:00 p.m. - 10:00 p.m.
 (Night Shift)